-Table templates are added to feature templates to create new records (rows) in destination tables when you create a feature, for example, adding owner information to an owners table when you create a building footprint.
+Table templates are added to feature templates to create records (rows) in destination tables when you create a feature.
+For example, you can use a table template to add owner information to an owners table when you create a building footprint.

-A common practice is to set the feature template to store or prompt for an origin primary key value.
+A common practice is to set a feature template attribute to store or prompt for an origin primary key value.
 When you create a feature, a new record is generated in the destination table with the associated foreign key and the attribute values you specified with the table template.

 To view the primary and foreign key for a relationship class in your project, show the Catalog pane, right-click the relationship class, and click Properties.